nanomsg/nng/docs/ref/api/http.md

 NNG offers support for creation of HTTP clients, and servers.
-NNG supports HTTP/1.1 at present, and supports a subset of functionality, but the support should be sufficient for simple clients, REST API servers, static content servers, and gateways between HTTP and and other protocols.
+NNG supports HTTP/1.1 at present, and supports a subset of functionality, but the support should be sufficient for simple clients, REST API servers, static content servers, and gateways between HTTP and other protocols.
 It also provides support for WebSocket based connections.

 HTTP follows a request/reply model, where a client issues a request, and the server is expected to reply.
 Every request is answered with a single reply.